Arthur-Chen921/astro-blog/src/content/blog/Financial Influence Network of Blackrock (ERGM Analysis).md

 While analyzing investment banks on SEC.gov, I observed an intriguing pattern: as other firms focus on equity trading, certain institutions like BlackRock quietly accumulate influence through thousands of strategic holdings.
 This project maps their cross-industry impact using public filings and network visualization.

+## Overview
+I cleaned the publicly available HF13 data and equity data of listed companies using SQL, and then organized the weight of Blackrock's holdings in hundreds of companies.
+Then, the market value, policies, and influence weights of these companies were compiled across the entire industry.
+I will turn the above two ideas into two edge lists and organize them in Gephi into sub industries, with varying degrees of influence from Blackrock.

 ### Data Sources
 - 13F Holdings Reports
 - Public company ownership data(market cap, sector classification)